Avstln/Shallot/README.md

 # SLIVER: Streamlined Lightweight Infrastructure for Vulnerability Exploration & Research
+Forked from elkninja's [Elastic Stack Docker Part 1](https://github.com/elkninja/elastic-stack-docker-part-one)</sub>

 ## Introduction

 **Sliver** is a lightweight Docker-based environment designed for researchers to explore vulnerabilities and conduct security research in a controlled, minimalistic setup.
 By leveraging Docker Compose and a simplified ELK stack, Sliver provides an easily deployable, streamlined infrastructure for vulnerability analysis, without the overhead of a full-scale security solution.
+A lighthearted play on words, Sliver is "Security Onion Lite".

 ## Project Goals